All insights

 • Reduces ambiguity for implementers

-• Connects tech to the people who use it
+• Connects technology to the people who use it

 • Optimises for performance without over-engineering

-Don’t just say what tech you’re using.
+Do not just say what tech you are using.
 Say why, say how it fits together, and say how it helps the user.